JeniferD29/ctf-writeups/TryHackMe/Agent Sudo/README.md

 <img width="906" height="296" alt="image" src="https://github.com/user-attachments/assets/444cbede-0345-4711-96f1-78c17f9f3e59" />

-How you redirect yourself to a secret page?

-Ans: user-agent

 After opening the website in the browser, the homepage displayed a message indicating that **agents must use their own codename as the User-Agent** to access the site.
 This suggested that the web server was checking the HTTP **User-Agent** header and responding differently based on its value.